 Jeep vs Land Rover: Off-Road

 These are both off-road oriented vehicles, so it would make sense to compare how they do off-road.
-As much as I would love to give you a good off-road comparison, its not that easy.
+As much as I would love to give you a good off-road comparison, it’s not that easy.
 “Why?” you might ask, its because off-roading is just more than ground clearance.
 Its articulation, wheel base, approach and departure angles, chassis strength, axles, and most importantly, the driver.
-I’ve seen Mazda 3’s go where some Jeep’s couldn’t, because the driver knew what he was doing.
+I’ve seen Mazda 3’s go where some Jeep’s couldn’t because the driver knew what he was doing.

-Before I tell you which is better off-road and why, let me tell you this.
+Before I tell you which is better off-road and why to let me tell you this.
 I am a big Jeep fan, and the other writer (Kristoffer) for this website is a big Land Rover fan.
 We’ve both taken our vehicles off-road tons of times, so I have a lot of real world experience with both of these vehicles.

-One big difference between the Discovery II and the XJ Cherokee, is how the 4WD system works.
+One big difference between the Discovery II and the XJ Cherokee is how the 4WD system works.
 In the Land Rover, its actually AWD, which means that there is a differential in the transfer case.
-The Jeep on the other hand is 4WD, because when 4WD is engaged power is locked 50/50 between the front and rear axle.
+The Jeep, on the other hand, is 4WD, because when 4WD is engaged power is locked 50/50 between the front and rear axle.
 Why does this matter?
 Because it greatly changes the characteristics of how it handles off-road.
 See, the Land Rover is always in AWD, which means if you’re going down the road, and hit a sudden patch of ice you’ll be fine, but the Jeep has to be in 2WD on the road, which can cause that same patch of ice to send you flying off of the road.